-The drug Zantac can elevate the risk of a person getting cancer.
-The active ingredient, ranitidine, contains a contaminant called N-nitrosodimethylamine (NDMA), which is a probable human carcinogen.
+The drug Zantac can elevate the risk of a person developing cancer.
+The active ingredient, ranitidine, contains a contaminant called NDMA, which is a probable human carcinogen.

 The above information comes from the

 Safe alternatives to Zantac are available.
 The drug is one of several H2-receptor antagonists (H2RAs), including cimetidine (Tagamet) and famotidine (Pepcid).
 Testing does not show that these drugs contain N-nitrosodimethylamine (NDMA).